muhammad-fiaz/portfolio/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

+**This Project Also Supports [Vercel](https://vercel.com/dashboard) and comes with [(Vercel Analytics pre-enabled in it)](https://vercel.com/analytics) you can Host it there if you like it**

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.
+Check out the [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+✅ See [latest release](https://github.com/muhammad-fiaz/portfolio/releases/latest) version for production use!

 ## Stay Connected!